edinstance/dissertation/product/backend/application/README.md

 ## Running the service

 You can either run the application locally or using Docker, first make sure you setup the database and set the applications properties.
-To do this create a new file called `application.yml` [here](backendService/src/main/resources/) based on the examples, use [this](src/main/resources/dev-application.example.yml) example for development and [this](backendService/src/main/resources/prod-application.example.yml) example for production.
-Finally there is also a [test](backendService/src/main/resources/test-application.example.yml) properties which should only be ran for the integration tests.
+To do this create a new file called `application.yml` [here](backendService/src/main/resources/) based on the examples, use [this](backendService/src/main/resources/dev-application.example.yml) example for development and [this](backendService/src/main/resources/prod-application.example.yml) example for production.

+There is also a [test](backendService/src/main/resources/test-application.example.yml) properties which should only be ran for the integration tests.

+Finally there is a [dynamic version](backendService/src/main/resources/dynamic-application.example.yml) which uses variables for setting the properties, so you need to pass in the values using -D when running using maven or as enviroment variables.

+There is also a [test profile](backendService/src/test/resources/application.example.yml) that must be copied and for the unit tests the TEST_COGNITO_JWT_URL variable must be set.

 ### Locally